Selling a House After Bereavement: Your UK Guide

 How long should I wait before selling an inherited house?

-Is there Capital Gains Tax when I sell an inherited property?
+Do I pay Capital Gains Tax when I sell an inherited property?

-While you’re working through the practical side of selling inherited property, don’t forget to look after the emotional weight of bereavement.
-The Teal Farm in Washington NE38 has hosted hundreds of families for celebrations of life — a warm, respectful space to gather, remember, and support one another.
-We’re step-free, offer free parking, and serve buffet packages from £8 per head.
-Whether you’re marking a life well lived or simply needing a place to be together while you grieve, we’re minutes from Birtley and Sunderland.
+While you’re working through the practical side of selling inherited property, make sure you’re looking after yourself emotionally.
+The Teal Farm in Washington NE38 has been a gathering place for hundreds of families — warm, step-free, with free parking and buffet packages from £8 per head.
+Whether you’re holding a celebration of life or just need a quiet space to be together while you grieve, we’re minutes from Birtley and Sunderland.

 Email us at TealFarm.Washington@phoenixpub.co.uk or call 0191 5800637.
 We respond personally, usually within a few hours.